jameshughes89/cs102/src/site/index.rst

 MSCS Tutorial Nights
 ====================

-The Math, Stats, and CS Society now has a time and location for our free tutorial sessions.
+`The Math, Stats, and CS Society now has a time and location for our free tutorial sessions. <https://www.mystfx.ca/computer-science/csci-tutorials>`_

-* TBD

 Getting Started